 Ed Hardy: Deeper Than Skin

-Tattoo popularity exploded in the late 20th century, in large part thanks to Ed Hardy, the renowned tattoo artist who committed his career to bringing tattoos mainstream.
-On July 13th, the de Young museum is San Francisco debuts the first museum retrospective of the artist's life with Ed Hardy, Deeper than Skin.
+Tattoo popularity exploded in the late 20th century, in large part thanks to Ed Hardy, the renowned tattoo artist who made tattoos mainstream.
+Through October 6th, the de Young museum in San Francisco shows the first museum retrospective of the artist's life with Ed Hardy, Deeper than Skin.

 About Ed Hardy, the OG:

 Don Ed Hardy was born in Southern California in 1945, and grew up fascinated by his father’s friends’ tattoos collected while serving in World War II.
 He went on to study fine art at the San Francisco Art Institute in the 1960’s, where he took to works by Durer, Goya, and Rembrandt.
 He graduated with a degree in printmaking.

 "Ed Hardy reinvented the nature of the tattoo inspired in large part by his early exposure to works in our collection," said Thomas P. Campbell, the director of the Fine Arts Museums of San Fransisco, where Hardy did research in their extensive collections.